rajiv256/rajiv256.github.io/_posts/2024-12-05-academic-writing-some-grammar.md

 csl: citations.csl
 ---

-I have learnt from experience and reading (too few than I am supposed to) papers, I’ve realized/others have made me realize that the secret to good writing is proliferating your cache of verbs.
+I have learnt from my experience of reading (too few than I am supposed to) papers, that the secret to good writing is to expand your cache of verbs.
 Not to mention the correct usage of prepositions.
 (I can never tell if I should write secret *to* good writing or secret *for* good writing.)

 ## that+ verb vs. verb-ing